 Restart the failing server(s) or client(s)

 Collect the log files, screenshots or any other data related to the issue and approach Axway Global Support or your Axway Services contact.

+Apache error_log file is located at /var/log/apache2/.
+Also you can turn on Joomla error reporting from Joomla admin UI System -> Global Configuration -> Server (tab) and set Error Reporting to desire level, BUT be careful because this may lead to throwing warnings and errors in API Portal pages.
+Do this only in critical situations and not in production!

 API Response Class Details Missing